Miniature Schnauzer Rescue of North Texas

 Additionally, some rescue program dogs are donated to the organization by individual owners no longer capable of caring for the animal.
 Regardless of their backgrounds, all rescued animals are cared for equally and placed in carefully selected foster homes to await adoption.

 Each animal is examined by a licensed veterinarian for specific medical problems before being placed in foster homes.
-During their stays in foster homes, all animals undergo veterinarian prescribed heartworm and flea prevention regimens as well as rabies, Bordetella, and DHLPPC vaccinations and a dental treatment if necessary.
+During their stays in foster homes, all animals undergo veterinarian prescribed heartworm and flea prevention regimens as well as rabies, Bordetella, and DHPP vaccinations and a dental treatment if necessary.
 Before being placed in permanent homes, the dogs are spayed or neutered.

 While in the foster care program, specially trained, dedicated volunteers work intensively with each dog spending hours of their personal time socializing, providing obedience training as well as "house manners" for each fostered schnauzer.